sanukjoseph/zerodha-auto-login/README.md

-This package is for automating zerodha login & access token generation
+This package is for automating zerodha login & access token generation on an individual basis.

 This package is focused on the algo trading, and requires TOTP apps **6 digit authentication code** for Kite 2FA.